-Who and what To trust?
+Who and what To trust And The Simple Truth

 I know I can trust my cat.
 He knows exactly what he wants, when he wants it, and has no problem letting me know.
 I appreciate his forthrightness even though I’m often unable to figure out his motives.
 I can definitely depend on him and his friends to do cat things.
 They are cute and adorable and exhibit contented feline behavior.
 There is nothing better than a full bowl of food, a warm place to sleep and loving family to keep a kitty happy.